rahulhrjuvi/Final-Project/README.md

 ```
 python server_postgres.py
 ```
+To stop reading, please press **Ctrl+C**.

 ### Part C
 Keep running the server_postgres.py in the terminal in python3:
 ```
 python server_postgres.py
 ```
-Then, run the word_count_postgres.py file in the terminal in python3.
-It will print the frequency of p in the current minute at t and store each record of your search into schema table word_current_count.
+Then, run the word\_count\_postgres.py file in the terminal in python3.
+It will print the frequency of p in the current minute at t and store each record of your search into schema table word\_current\_count.

 You have to type in "--word 'xxx'", input the word or phrases you would like to search in the quotation marks to get the result of count.
 If you do not type in anything, it will jump out a sentence to remind you of that!